MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

 Teams Phones don't support proxy servers.

-Our recommendation is to ensure that both signalling (TCP 443) and media (UDP 3478-3481) traffic bypasses proxy server infrastucture.
+Our recommendation is to ensure that both signaling (TCP 443) and media (UDP 3478-3481) traffic bypasses proxy server infrastructure.

 ## Teams Meeting Rooms and Panels